lttech-llc/tinkerAccess/README.md

 After running the installation script, the configuration files for both the server and client are created, but they need to be modified for a proper setup, before rebooting or restarting the services to take effect.

-Edit the server configuation file:
+Edit the server configuration file:

 ```
 sudo nano /opt/tinkeraccess/server.cfg
 ```

-Edit the client configuation file:
+Edit the client configuration file:

 ```
 sudo nano /etc/tinker-access-client.conf